Technical and Organizational Measures (TOM) for Companies

 How can we support you in implementing TOM

-Do you want to ensure that the technical and organisational measures (TOM) are implemented smoothly?
+Do you want to ensure that the technical and organizational measures (TOM) are implemented smoothly?
 Rely on heyData, our innovative platform, and our team of experienced lawyers to help you.

 As an external data protection officer, we are at your side and take the burden of TOM implementation off your shoulders.
 You can focus on your day-to-day business while we ensure appropriate safeguards are in place.